Email Testing & QA Workflows: A Technical Guide for Modern Systems

 Accessibility, Compliance & Deliverability Audits

 Regulatory compliance and inclusive design are non-negotiable for enterprise email systems.
 QA workflows must validate semantic markup, color contrast ratios, and screen reader compatibility.
-Conducting systematic Email Accessibility Audits ensures templates meet WCAG 2.1 standards, reducing legal exposure while expanding audience reach.
-Concurrently, deliverability checks should verify SPF/DKIM alignment, spam trigger word density, and plain-text fallback generation.
+Conducting systematic Email Accessibility Audits ensures templates meet WCAG 2.2 standards, reducing legal exposure while expanding audience reach.
+Concurrently, deliverability checks should verify SPF, DKIM, and DMARC alignment, spam trigger word density, and plain-text fallback generation.

 Deliverability engineering extends beyond DNS configuration.
 QA pipelines must audit header injection vulnerabilities, validate List-Unsubscribe header formatting (RFC 8058), and ensure tracking pixels are isolated from core content to prevent rendering delays.
 Plain-text fallbacks must be dynamically generated from the HTML payload, stripping all tags while preserving link destinations and critical transactional data.
 Automated scanners should flag missing alt attributes, improper heading hierarchies, and insufficient color contrast (< 4.5:1 for normal text).